rookierohan10/MusicProject/README.md

 - The **output** is a MIDI file with generated melody converted from generated strings.
 Generated strings are currently in the form of **pitch;pos;duration**.

--  This repository is a modification of [NeuralTalk](https://github.com/karpathy/neuraltalk).

 ## Dependencies